Project guide

 - Start with a simple model.

-- Validate data through more iterations.
+- Validate data through more iterations. - IT setup

 - Search the market for IT services to handle the relevant data.